astralfrontier/astralfrontier.org-OLD/source/_posts/crossbreed.md

 the island, including Aissa herself.
 Douglas's arrival unbalances the fragile tension of the island, leading to a general uprising and the deaths of Moreau, Montgomery, Aissa, and several of the hybrids.
-Douglas himself is able to escape and report his story.
+Douglas himself is able to escape and report his story. ^[[The Island of Doctor Moreau](http://tvtropes.org/pmwiki/pmwiki.php/Film/TheIslandOfDoctorMoreau)]

 Over the next several years, corporations rise in power and influence, without the restraint of government regulation.
 Although the largest and